How to Avoid Underinsurance

 2. Employers Liability Insurance: In the event of work-related employee injuries or illnesses, employers liability insurance provides financial protection against potential legal and medical expenses, ensuring the well-being of your workforce and the longevity of your business.

 3. Material Damage Insurance: This form of insurance covers the gamut of physical assets, encompassing buildings, equipment, and inventory.
-For food manufacturers, where operational machinery is paramount, material damage insurance takes center stage.
+For food manufacturers, where operational machinery is paramount, material damage insurance takes centre stage.

 4. Business Interruption Insurance: Unexpected disruptions can wreak havoc on a food manufacturer’s bottom line.
 Business interruption insurance alleviates the financial strain during operational downtime.